Corporate agriculture consolidation in Wisconsin is leading to poisoned wells—and a political rethinking

 When Nancy and Lynn Utesch moved their family to Kewaunee County, Wisconsin, in 2004, they didn’t realize they would have to fight to have safe drinking water in their community.
-At the time, they were aware of the health risks that came with living too close to a Concentrated Animal Feeding Operation—a CAFO, or a farm with over 1,000 animal units—but back then there were only two such farms in the county so they settled into a shady yellow house on a dead end road surrounded on all sides by their 150-acre grass-fed cattle ranch.
+At the time, they were aware of the health risks that came with living too close to a Concentrated Animal Feeding Operation—a CAFO, or a farm with over 1,000 animal units—but back then there were only two such farms in the county, so they settled into a shady yellow house on a dead-end road surrounded on all sides by their 150-acre grass-fed cattle ranch.

 Over the years, however, as the number of CAFOs in the county increased to 16 by 2014, they saw the detrimental effects these giant farms have on the environment and economy around them.
 On a recent, windswept July afternoon, they drove out once again to watch as thousands of gallons of fermented cow manure were spread onto neighboring fields of freshly cut grain.

 “It’s one thing to read about CAFOs, and it’s another to see for yourself,” Nancy said, as Lynn slowed the car beside an enormous complex of sheds designed to hold over 4,000 dairy cows.
-Parked on one end was a gleaming line of silver milk tankers and beside the road stood a rusty row of semis, flecked brown by the liquid manure they haul off to be spread elsewhere.
+Parked on one end was a gleaming line of silver milk tankers, and beside the road stood a rusty row of semis, flecked brown by the liquid manure they haul off to be spread elsewhere.

 “This isn’t farming anymore,” Nancy said.
 “This is industry.”

 Lynn is almost home when he comes upon a semi tanker pouring hot filth through a firehose attached to a spreader that leaves brown streaks in the field.
-To Nancy, it’s obvious that something must be done to protect the health of their community; “What’s going on the land is what’s in our water, that’s what it is,” she said.
+To Nancy, it’s obvious that something must be done to protect the health of their community.
+“What’s going on the land is what’s in our water, that’s what it is,” she said.
 But for years the Utesches have struggled to convince state and federal lawmakers to pay attention to the concerning practices of CAFOs and have watched with frustration as government policy continues to entice farmers to grow bigger.

 A Future of Fewer Farms

 As they drive along, Nancy and Lynn point out houses with wells found to contain dangerous levels of nitrate, a byproduct of manure runoff.
 Lynn points out a small gray house facing the largest manure pit in the county.
 “That house, those people just left.
 They hadn’t had it for very long; they just walked away, defaulted on their loan.
-They knew they were never going to be able to repay it and they could never sell their house for what the loan was worth, so they just walked away.”
+They knew they were never going to be able to repay it, and they could never sell their house for what the loan was worth, so they just walked away.”

 The expansion of CAFOs in Kewaunee County indicates a wider trend in American agriculture toward a system with fewer players, each with a larger share of the market.
 One by one, traditional family-owned dairies go out of business and are replaced by larger producers, often backed by unnamed investors.
-In 2019, Wisconsin led the nation in farm bankruptcies, yet state milk production continues to increase and the number of dairy cows remains relatively unchanged.
+In 2019, Wisconsin led the nation in farm bankruptcies, yet state milk production continues to increase, and the number of dairy cows remains relatively unchanged.
 As the state’s dairy farms fold at a rate of almost two per day, lifelong farmers are increasingly forced to find new ways to survive, and they face a frightening question of what to do next.

 But the upcoming presidential election presents an opportunity for farmers to make their voices heard.
 In 2016, Wisconsin brought a narrow victory for Donald Trump, who won the state by a margin of around 23,000 votes thanks to strong support from rural communities.
 For Republicans hoping to hold their lead and Democrats who want to flip back the state, the concerns of voters in Kewaunee County should be at the forefront of their efforts.